 The more engaging you can make your lessons, the more likely your students will be to listen to your instruction and exhibit behaviors that lead to focused learning.
 One way to make lessons more engaging is to make them hands-on.
 This will be an especially helpful tool with younger students as they have shorter attention spans.

 Students are more apt to learn when they feel they can interact with the material you are trying to teach them.
 Seek out ways to incorporate hands-on activities into your lessons.
 Perhaps your students can build a volcano to conduct a chemistry experiment or learn a dance to demonstrate the functions of the digestive system.
-Any time students can build or construct something with their hands -- or physically engage their bodies in play -- they will more focused on participating in the activity, minimizing their opportunities to goof off or distract other students.
+Any time students can build or construct something with their hands -- or physically engage their bodies in play -- they will be more focused on participating in the activity, minimizing their opportunities to goof off or distract other students.

 4. Use Praise as a Reward